lollipopman/bash-ini-builtin-blog-post/README.md

 Everyone needs sleep, but it can be costly in Bash.
-We had a program that ironically slowed down after a [spinner](https://en.wikipedia.org/wiki/Throbber#Spinning_wheel) was added to provide feedback to the user that the program was running.
+We had a program that ironically slowed down after a [spinner](https://en.wikipedia.org/wiki/Throbber#Spinning_wheel) was added to provide feedback to the user that the program was still running.
 The spinner called `sleep 0.04` in a loop while printing the spinner characters to the screen.
 The creation of 25 forked processes per second actually slowed down the program!
-Bash does have a sleep builtin, but it is not enabled by default, let's create a simple implementation:
+Bash does have a sleep builtin, but it is not enabled by default, let's create a simple
+implementation:

 ``` C
 #include "loadables.h"